apache/mxnet/docs/how_to/distributed_training.md

 process different samples is to divide the dataset into `n` parts at the beginning, one for each worker.
 Within the part of the dataset each worker has, we can continue to split as before for each device on that worker.

 Typically, this split of data for each worker happens through the data iterator, on passing the number of parts and the index of parts to iterate over.
 Some iterators in MXNet that support this feature are [mxnet.io.MNISTIterator](https://mxnet.incubator.apache.org/versions/master/api/python/io/io.html#mxnet.io.MNISTIter) and [mxnet.io.ImageRecordIter](https://mxnet.incubator.apache.org/versions/master/api/python/io/io.html#mxnet.io.ImageRecordIter).
 If you are using a different iterator, you can look at how the above iterators implement this.
+We can use the kvstore object to get the number of workers (`kv.num_workers`) and rank of the current worker (`kv.rank`).
+These can be passed as arguments to the iterator.

-You can look at the example in [example/gluon/image_classification.py](https://github.com/apache/incubator-mxnet/blob/master/example/gluon/image_classification.py) to understand how this iterator is used.
+You can look at [example/gluon/image_classification.py](https://github.com/apache/incubator-mxnet/blob/master/example/gluon/image_classification.py) to see an example usage.

 #### Different modes of distributed training
 Different modes of distributed training can be enabled by using different types of kvstore.